base-org/web/apps/base-docs/docs/building-with-base-and-foundry/introduction.md

 $ curl -L https://foundry.paradigm.xyz | bash
 ```

-After `Foundryup` is installed, you can now install `Foundry` by running:
+After `Foundryup` is installed, you can install `Foundry` by running:

 ```bash
 $ foundryup